aiverify-foundation/moonshot/docs/tutorial/web-ui/create_endpoint.md

-In this tutorial, we will walk you through the process of connecting to your Large Language Models (LLMs) using Model Endpoints in Moonshot.

-As a user, you may have developed or have access to various LLMs that you want to integrate into the Moonshot toolkit.
-Model Connectors are the bridge that allows this integration, connecting to your LLMs via Connectors.

-This tutorial will provide a step-by-step guide on how to write the necessary configuration to establish this connection, enabling you to seamlessly integrate and utilize your LLMs within Moonshot.
+In this tutorial, you will learn how to configure and seamlessly connect Moonshot to your AI systems.
+A connector endpoint is a set of configuration that tells Moonshot how to connect to your AI model.

 Let's dive in and start connecting your models.

-1. Navigate to the sidebar and click on the first icon to select model endpoints.
+Click on the "model endpoint" icon in the sidebar panel.

 ![select model endpoints](./res/create_endpoint_1.png)

-2. Initiate the creation of a new endpoint by clicking on 'Create New Endpoint'.
+Click on 'Create New Endpoint' to create a new endpoint.

 ![create new endpoint](./res/create_endpoint_2.png)

-3. A form will appear.
-Fill in the required fields and if you need to add more details, click on "More Configs" to access additional parameters.
+A form will appear.
+Enter the details.
+If your AI models require more details, click on "More Configs" to add/amend the additional parameters.

 ![select more config](./res/create_endpoint_3.png)

-4. After you have filled in all the necessary details and additional parameters, confirm your entries by clicking 'OK'.
+!!! note

+    You can add in additional parameters that are required by your model.
+An example is *top_k*.

+Click 'OK' to confirm your details.

 ![confirm config](./res/create_endpoint_4.png)

-5. To finalize the creation of your endpoint, click 'Save'.
+Click 'Save' to save your configuration.

 ![save endpoint](./res/create_endpoint_5.png)